About The Study of Kata/Forms

 What is a Kata?

-These sequences of continuous techniques are both an inner mindfulness meditation for calming and centering the mind and breath but also an active or external exercise for developing precise physical dexterity and timing, flexibility and core strength.
+These sequences of continuous dynamic movements are both an inner meditation and an active external exercise for developing precise physical dexterity, timing, flexibility and core strength.
 Each traditional form represents a lineage of hundreds (if not thousands) of years of devoted study by multiple generations of practitioners.

-The Vancouver teaches numerous traditional Forms in Karate, Tai Chi Chuan, and Kobudo (weapons).
+The Vancouver Dojo teaches traditional Kata/Forms in Karate, Tai Chi Chuan, and Kobudo (weapons) with full applications.

 Click Here for the Vancouver Dojo Kata And Form List